Should We File a PA Wrongful Death Lawsuit in Lancaster After a Fatal Accident Claims the Life of a Loved One.

 The survival action claim passes through the estate.
 If the Decedent left a valid will, then those named as beneficiaries under the will can recover under the survival action claim.
 If the Decedent died without a will, then the survival act beneficiaries will be specifically named under the intestate laws of Pennsylvania.

-How Much Are Wrongful Death Cases Worth?
+How Much Are Wrongful Death Cases in PA Worth?

 The damages that a family can recover from a wrongful death claim include: